Cloud infrastructure encompasses the computers, storage, network, related components, and facilities required for cloud computing and IT-as-a-Service.

 - Network - switches interconnect physical servers and storage.

 - Management - cloud infrastructure management includes server, network, and storage orchestration, configuration management, performance monitoring, storage resource management, and usage metering

-- Backup & recovery - virtual servers, NAS, and virtual desktops are backed up automatically to disk or tape.
-Advanced elements provide continuous protection, multiple restore points, data deduplication, and disaster recovery.
+- Backup & recovery - virtual servers, NAS, and virtual desktops are backed up automatically.

 - Infrastructure systems - pre-integrated software and hardware, such as complete backup systems with de-duplication and pre-racked platforms containing servers, hypervisor, network, and storage, streamline cloud infrastructure deployment and further reduce complexity.

 Infrastructure built for cloud computing provides numerous benefits: